iifl-logo

 Outlook

-The Indian real estate (RE) continued its buoyant run in 2023-24, driven by prevailing optimism among consumers and developers.
-The market sizecurrently valued at USD 265.18 billionis up by about 32 per cent since 2021, showcasing strong growth trends fuelled by economic stability and investor confidence.
+The Indian real estate (RE) continued its improved run, though a bit subdued in 2024-25, driven by prevailing optimism among consumers and developers.
+The market size has increased significantly, showcasing strong growth trends fuelled by economic stability and investor confidence.
 The desire for homeownership remains undeterred among consumers, as residential sales continue to breach previous highs.
-In the first nine months of 2023-24, an estimated 196,227 units were sold across top seven citiesmarking a 15-year high.
 This market momentum is majorly driven by evolving consumer dynamics and a surge in projects with enhanced built-up experiences.
 The commercial segment has also grown steadily, fuelled by domestic demand, and increasing investor confidence in the Indian market.

 Whats on the horizon

-Indias real estate sector is expected to expand to US$ 5.8 trillion by 2047, contributing 15.5% to the GDP from an existing share of 7.3%.
+• Indias real estate sector estimated presently at USD 0.66 trillion is expected to expand to US$ 1.04 trillion by 2030 contributing 13% to the GDP from an existing share of 7.3%.

-Government of Indias Housing for All initiative is expected to bring US$ 1.3 trillion investment in the housing sector by 2025.
+• Government of Indias Housing for All initiative is expected to spike investment in the sector.

-Boosted by supply from established developers, stable economic conditions, and positive buyer sentiments, first quarter of 2024 saw record residential sales with 74,486 units sold.
+• Boosted by supply from established developers, stable economic conditions, and positive

-2023-24 was again a very good year for the real estate sector, particularly the residential segment.
+2024-25 was again a very good year for the real estate sector, particularly the residential segment.
 There was a robust housing demand, primarily from the end-users, across the top 7 cities as well as the tier 2 and tier 3 cities of India.
-Investments in real estate touched US$ 5.1 billion.
 During the year, job security had improved significantly in view of the economy performing well.
 The growing home-ownership sentiment also helped residential real estate gain momentum.
 Housing sales in this year, breached previous peaks sales across the top 7 cities.
-Demand, driven primarily by end-users, was mainly focused on projects by Grade A developers, who gained even more market share in 2024.
-Housing prices increased by an average of 4-10% over the previous year
+Demand, driven primarily by end-users, was mainly focused on projects by Grade A developers, who gained even more market share in 2025.
+The weighted average launch price of homes in Indias top 9 cities rose by 9% in FY 2024-25 to 13,197 per sq. ft. as compared to 12,569 per sq. ft. in FY 2023-24

 Mumbai and MMR

-The Mumbai real estate market experienced robust growth despite global challenges, retaining its position as the top market with 86,871 units sold, marking the highest sales in eleven years.
+The Mumbai real estate market experienced robust growth despite global challenges, retaining its position as the top market with, marking the highest sales in eleven years.
 This surge stemmed from a positive economic outlook, increased disposable income among buyers, a shift towards larger homes, and a fear of missing out on opportunities in the flourishing market amidst rising prices.
 Sales surged during festive seasons like Navratri, Dussehra, and Diwali, which traditionally witness heightened real estate activities due to positive sentiments and developer strategies of introducing new projects with attractive payment plans.
-The momentum in new project launches remained strong, with Mumbai witnessing 93,051 new units introduced in CY2023, the highest since CY2014.
 The residential market in Mumbai is poised for continued growth, driven by strong consumer demand fuelled by ongoing infrastructural developments, rising affluence, and evolving consumer preferences.

 Pune